Application Instructions and Deadline:

-What Type of Undergraduate Students Do We Want in Our REU Site?
-We want undergraduates with the following traits:
+What type of students and K-12 teachers do we want in our REU and RET Site?
+We want people with the following traits:

-- a desire to engage in a life-changing international field research experience
+- a desire to engage in a life-changing international field research and education experience

 - an interest in living in Belize for the majority of the summer